 The success of the University's Pre-Medical Program has been outstanding.
 Since 1980, the University has placed an average of more than 50 students per year into American schools of medicine, dentistry, optometry, podiatry and veterinary medicine, often in the most prestigious schools in the country.
-Since 1999, the acceptance rate of University of Scranton applicants to medical, dental and other health professions schools has ranged between 80% and 100%.
+Since 1999, the acceptance rate of University of Scranton applicants to medical, dental and other health professions schools has averaged 80%, with acceptance rates for individual years ranging from 73% to 100%.